copilot-example-voting-app/cdk-workshop/README.md

     cdk bootstrap aws://{ACCOUNT}/us-west-2
   ```

-  Note that you can get your account ID from the AWS console by clicking the dropdown in the upper right:
+  You can get your account ID from the AWS console by clicking the dropdown in the upper right:

   ![images/account-id.png](images/account-id.png)
 </details>